Effective Number Theory: Counting the Identities of a Quantum State: Concluding Remarks

 \section{Concluding Remarks}

-Emergence of a quantum system in one of many possible ``identities'' upon (strong) probing is among the key features of quantum behavior.
+When a quantum system is (strongly) probed, it emerges in one of many possible "identities".
+This is among the key features of quantum behavior.
 Indeed, it underlies the notion of quantum uncertainty and is closely connected to a fruitful concept of localization.
 A well-founded prescription for the corresponding abundances is thus desirable.
-As a contemporary example, one may use it in the analysis of a quantum algorithm which produces the state $\ketpsi_o$ as an output of quantum computation, and follows up with a measurement involving the basis $\{ \,\keti \}$.
-The effective abundance of distinct collapsed states $\keti$ obtained upon repetition of these steps is relevant for the assessment of algorithm efficiency.
+As a contemporary example, one may use it in the analysis of a quantum algorithm that produces the state $\ketpsi_o$ as an output of a quantum run and follows up with a measurement involving a basis $\{ \,\keti \}$.
+The effective number of distinct collapsed states $\keti$ obtained upon repetition of these steps is relevant for the assessment of the algorithm's efficiency.

-In this work, we showed that requiring the desired characteristics to be measure-like (additive) produces meaningful answers.
-It results in the theoretical structure (effective number theory) revealing that a consistent assignment of totals to collections of objects with probability weights requires the existence of an inherent (minimal) amount $\efNm$.
-The appearance of such qualitative feature in basic measure considerations suggests the utility of the constructed framework already in contexts much less abstract than quantum mechanics.
-For example, the effective number theory can be viewed as an extension of the ordinary counting measure to what can be referred to as a {\em diversity measure} $\efNm$, with its wide range of contemporary applications (social sciences, ecosystems; see e.g.~\cite{Lei12A}).
-Other viewpoints can cast it as a {\em choice measure}, facilitating a probabilistic notion of effective choices, or as a {\em support measure}, conveying the effective size of a function support (effective domain)~\cite{Hor18D}.
+In this work, we showed that requiring the desired characteristics to be measure-like (additive) is fruitful in identifying a meaningful quantifier.
+In particular, it results in the theoretical structure (effective number theory) revealing that a consistent assignment of totals to collections of objects with probability weights requires the existence of an inherent (minimal) amount $\efNm$.
+The appearance of such a qualitative feature in basic measure considerations suggests the utility of the constructed framework already in contexts much less abstract than quantum mechanics.
+For example, $\efNm$ can be viewed as an extension of the ordinary counting measure into what can be referred to as a {\em diversity measure} with its wide range of contemporary applications (social sciences, ecosystems; see e.g.~\cite{Lei12A,Lei16A}).
+Other viewpoints can cast it as a {\em choice measure}, facilitating a probabilistic notion of effective choices, or as a {\em support measure}, conveying the effective size of a function support (effective domain).
 Given this universality, $\efNm$ may find uses in multiple areas of quantitative science.